approve/approval-flow-task/README.md

 # Welcome to Approval Flow Task! 🤖

+--- Compressed into tgz because of Security scan (Ox Security) of this unused repo --- Don't use it without upgrading sprint-boot-web.
+Commented on May 28 2025.

 In this task we will build the the ❤️ functionality of [Approve.com](https://approve.com) - Approval Flow.

 ## 01 Background